Sweet Spot: Round trip to Europe for 30,000 points (or less!) + $227

 Once you have confirmed availability and pricing, it’s time to transfer your points!

-You can find step by step instructions on how to transfer points in my free Transfer Partner Guide.
+You can find step by step instructions on how to transfer points in my free Travel Points 201 guide.

 Once your points have been transferred, you can move on to the next step: booking your flights with Flying Blue miles.